rockhowse/GeneHacks/README.md

 * get_edit_distance_dynamic_programming_approximate(str_1, str_2) ~ returns the approximate edit distance implemented using dynamic programming

 #assembly
-Package containting utility data structures and functions for dealing with genomic assembly
+Package containing utility data structures and functions for dealing with genomic assembly

 It supports the following functions: